Lego Technic: "Studded" (Beams) versus "Studless" (Liftarms)

 Although liftarms (studless beams) have been present in Technic sets since 1989, the change from primarily studded to primarily studless construction around the year 2000 represented a major paradigm shift and has been quite controversial.
 Initially liftarms were used primarily as styling parts, or to create smaller sub-assemblies which attached to a studded chassis.
 With an increasing number of liftarm designs introduced, a tipping point was reached around the year 2000 with models introduced primarily constructed from liftarms instead of traditional beams.

 The primary advantage of studless construction is the addition of new construction methods that were previously unavailable.
 Liftarms are exactly 1 unit width high, in contrast to studded beams, which are a non-integer multiple of one unit.
 It can be awkward to use studded beams in vertical structures because it is necessary to insert plates between the studded beams in order to get the holes to line up.
 Studless beams allow greater flexibility when building in multiple dimensions, while remaining compatible with "classic" studded beams.
 Some builders also believe that models constructed with studless beams look nicer than their studded counterparts.

 However, studless construction also introduces disadvantages.
 Studless construction is not immediately intuitive, requiring the builder to think five or six steps ahead.
 While studded construction follows the classic bottom-to-top building pattern, studless construction requires building inside-to-outside.
 Studless constructions are noted to often be more flexible than an equivalent studded construction.
-This is due to the amount of flex in the clip-based pins which are used to attach studdless parts together, whereas studs provide a more rigid friction fit.
+This is due to the amount of flex in the clip-based pins which are used to attach studless parts together, whereas studs provide a more rigid friction fit.